-This is the way to move the needle to advance women and move beyond the tipping point to create sustainable change in the work-place for all employees.
+This is the way to move the needle to advance women and move beyond the tipping point to create sustainable change in the workplace for all employees.

-Jeffery Tobias Halter is a gender strategist and the President of YWomen, a strategic consulting company focused on engaging men in women's leadership advancement.
+Jeffery Tobias Halter is a consultant, author, gender strategist and the President of YWomen, a strategic consulting company focused on engaging men in women's leadership advancement.
 Jeffery is the former Director of Diversity Strategy for The Coca-Cola Company.

-He is the author of two books, WHY WOMEN, The Leadership Imperative to Advancing Women and Engaging Men and Selling to Men, Selling to Women and is a two-time TEDx speaker.
-His clients include Walmart, Barclays, Bristol-Myers Squibb, Bacardi and dozens of other Fortune 500 companies. @YWomen
+Jeffery is a two-time TEDx speaker and the author of two books, including WHY WOMEN, The Leadership Imperative to Advancing Women and Engaging Men.
+His clients include IBM, Amazon, Bristol-Myers Squibb, Delta, Barclays and dozens of other Fortune 500 companies.